Managing with the Brain in Mind

 Social and Physical Pain Produce Similar Brain Responses

 Brain scans captured through magnetic resonance imaging (MRI) show the same area associated with distress, whether caused by social rejection or physical pain.
-The dorsal anteriorcingulate cortex (higfhlighted at left) is associated with the degree of distress; the right vertical prefrontal cortex (highlighted at right) is associated with regulating the distress.
+The dorsal anterior cingulate cortex (highlighted at left) is associated with the degree of distress; the right vertical prefrontal cortex (highlighted at right) is associated with regulating the distress.

 Leaders who understand this dynamic can more effectively engage their employees’ best talents, support collaborative teams, and create an environment that fosters productive change.
-Indeed, the ability to intention- ally address the social brain in the service of optimal performance will be a distinguishing leadership capabilty in the years ahead.
+Indeed, the ability to intentionally address the social brain in the service of optimal performance will be a distinguishing leadership capability in the years ahead.